Grains mostly higher, livestock lower. - NewsBreak

-OMAHA (DTN) -- March corn is down 6 1/2 cents per bushel, March soybeans are up 4 cents, March KC wheat is down 16 1/4 cents, March Chicago wheat is down 9 cents and March Minneapolis wheat is down 19 1/2 cents.
-The Dow Jones Industrial Average is up 89.32 points and February crude oil is up $1.35 per barrel.
-The U.S. Dollar Index is down 0.360 and February gold is up $10.50 per ounce.
-Funds have been selling wheat much of the day Wednesday, with weakness being led by Minneapolis March, which has fallen to the lowest level since mid-October.
-Tunisia completed a purchase of 125,000 mt of optional soft wheat for February/March, and likely to be supplied by the EU.
-Weather is still mostly bullish, but there are some showers forecast for southern Brazil.
+OMAHA (DTN) -- March corn is up 1 1/4 cents per bushel, March soybeans are down 7 1/2 cents, March KC wheat is down 16 1/2 cents, March Chicago wheat is down 15 1/2 cents and March Minneapolis wheat is down 20 3/4 cents.
+The Dow Jones Industrial Average is down 145.41 points and February crude oil is up $1.38 per barrel.
+The U.S. Dollar Index is up 0.120 and February gold is down $37.00 per ounce.
+Wheat markets have barely lifted their heads, with Minneapolis and KC leading the major losses.
+The soy complex remains down for the day but has rallied sharply from the lows.
+While export sales were dismal for wheat, soybeans, products and corn, the underlying bullish backdrop is South America's declining yield potential.
+Extreme heat and dryness will continue over the next 10 days, with some moisture over the weekend.

 Comments / 0